 Arrangements under the care of Jenkins Funeral Home, Burnet, Texas.

-To send flowers to Ed's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ed Trantham Jr., please visit our floral store.